Back to Insights

 Long-Term ROI

 A professional ceramic application can last between 2 and 5 years.
 By extending the life of your exterior finish—which can cost six figures to refinish—the ROI of a ceramic coating is undeniable.
+Combined with brightwork polishing to protect exposed metal surfaces, you create a comprehensive exterior protection system that pays for itself many times over.

 Key Takeaway

 Ceramic coating is an insurance policy for your aircraft's exterior.
 It provides lasting protection against the harsh conditions of high-altitude flight and Chicago's variable climate.
+Request a quote to discuss ceramic coating options for your aircraft.

 Ready for Professional Aircraft Detailing?